Nthompson096/win95-qemu-scripts/README.md

 After that is finished enter `./winstartnokvm.sh` in terminal.

-# Sound is choppy
+# Sound is choppy, there is no sound.

 Sadly I have no idea what is causing this, like I said this OS is old so expect issues.
+Recently decided to remove -soundhw sb16 in the scripts but you can readd it if you'd like; be warned I had issues with BSOD.

 # Bounus, creating the VM with virt-manager